gromacs/releng/docs/jenkins-config.rst

   Used for regression test packaging builds to get a uniform enough environment. windows
-  Should not be currently used, but has been used to restrict Unix-specific things in workflows to not run on Windows slaves.
+  Should not be currently used, but has been used to restrict Unix-specific things in workflows to not run on Windows agents.

-In other cases, slaves are explicitly assigned to a node.
-Multi-configuration builds are currently assigned to nodes based on information in :file:`slaves.py`, not on labels configured in Jenkins.
+In other cases, agents are explicitly assigned to a node.
+Multi-configuration builds are currently assigned to nodes based on information in :file:`agents.py`, not on labels configured in Jenkins.